-There is a lot of information out there to suggest that you have to have two year work income in order to qualify for (low down payment) mortgage; that however is somewhere between over simplification and misinformation.
-The banks want to see stability to be reasonably sure the mortgage will be paid and there are many sources of income that achieve this, some examples:
+There is a lot of information out there to suggest that you have to have two year work income in order to qualify for a (low down payment) mortgage; that however is somewhere between over simplification and misinformation.
+The banks want to see the stability to be reasonably sure the mortgage will be paid and there are many sources of income that achieve this, some examples include:

 - Employment in the same field as college education.

-- Social Security (in fact banks can add between 10% to 25% in the income calculation, “gross up”).
+- Social Security or pension (in fact due to the extreme stability of these sources the banks might add between 10% to 25% in the income calculation, “gross up”).

 - Investment income.